Paddington 2: Marketing

 From 9 October 2017, five pop-up installations of Paddington's pop-up book, featured in the film, were placed around London, at Peter's Hill, Tower Bridge, Paddington Station, Peninsula Square and Bankside.
 The event was promoted by Visit London.
-The launch was attended by Hugh Bonneville and Mayor of London, Sadiq Khan.
+The launch was attended by Hugh Bonneville and the mayor of London Sadiq Khan.

 On 16 October 2017, Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge attended a Paddington 2 charity event at Paddington Station, along with some of the cast and crew of the film.
 A video game based on the film, Paddington Run, was released on iOS, Android and Windows Phone devices on 25 October 2017.

 On 26 October 2017, it was announced that Paddington would appear in the 2017 Marks & Spencer Christmas advertisement.
 A teaser was released on 4 November 2017.
 The advertisement itself was released on 7 November 2017 and had its television premiere on the Pride of Britain Awards 2017.
 Whishaw returned to voice Paddington, with the advertisement also featuring Mark Benton and Angela Rippon.